fmhoward/DLRS/README.md

 Prognostic Plots TCGA <outcome>.png - which plots Kaplan Meier curves for high versus low risk patients within TCGA Correlation <outcome>.png - which plots linear correlation between the model and true recurrence score results
 Prognostic Comparison.png - comparison between the prognostic outcomes of the TCGA and UCMC datasets
-HP Search.png - a plot of hyperparameter evolution over bayesian optimziation
+HP Search.png - a plot of hyperparameter evolution over Bayesian optimization

 Baseline demographics are saved in the root directory:
 UCMC MammaPrint Cohort.xlsx